AirAsia move

 Usability Test

-Our goal for the usability test is to assess how well users can interact with the redesigned AirAsia MOVE website.
+To test how well users can interact with the redesigned AirAsia MOVE website.

 Participants